aamirxshaikh/interview-prep/core-java/docs/java-collections-framework.md

 - Each element is hashed to determine its bucket.
 - The linked list structure ensures that the entry's order is preserved by linking each new entry to the end.

+##### Retrieving an Element

+Elements in a `LinkedHashMap` can be accessed by iterating through the set or using the `get()` method for direct retrieval.
+Unlike a `HashMap`, a `LinkedHashMap` maintains insertion order, meaning that the order in which elements were added is preserved during iteration.

+Below is the internal working of the `contains()` method:

+- The `containsKey()` method first checks the hash table (like `HashMap`).
+- If a match is found, it confirms the key using the `equals()` method.
+- The insertion order is preserved in a doubly linked list for iteration, but this does not impact the lookup operation.
+- Returns `true` if the key exists, `false` otherwise.

 ##### Removing an Element

 - The element's hash is used to locate the bucket, and then it's removed from both the hash table and the linked list.